awsdocs/aws-proton-user-guide/doc_source/create-template-sync.md

    + The template that you want to sync to\.
 After you have created the template sync configuration, you can still create new versions from it manually in the console or with the AWS CLI\.
    + The template name\.
    + The template type\.
-   + The repository that you want to sync from\.
+   + The linked repository that you want to sync from\.
-   + The repository provider type\.
+   + The linked repository provider\.
    + The branch where the template bundle is located\.
    + \(Optional\) The path to the directory containing your template bundle\.
 By default, AWS Proton looks for the first directory that matches your template name\.